 - 1/4 cup fresh Italian flat-leaf parsley chopped

 - 12 oz fresh cremini or white button mushrooms sliced

 - 1 12 oz bag Pepperidge Farm country-style, cubed stuffing

 - Heat oven to 350-375F.

-- Cook the onion and celery in 2 T butter until softened.
+Cook the onion and celery in 2 Tbsp butter until softened.
 Remove from the pan and set aside.

-- This goes amazing with my Applejack Giblet Gravy!
+This stuffing is amazing with my Applejack Giblet Gravy

 Calorie calculation is only an estimation.